What Is Delay Repay?

 Refunds vs Delay Repay: What’s the Difference?

-You cannot normally claim both for the same ticket, and refunds do not automatically trigger Delay Repay payments.
-If your train was cancelled and you took a later one, you may still qualify for Delay Repay depending on the total delay at your destination.
+You generally cannot claim both for the same journey.
+However, if your train was cancelled and you took an alternative service, you may still qualify for Delay Repay based on your final arrival time.

 Common Pitfalls & Mistakes to Avoid